carbon-design-system/sveld/README.md

 </script>
 ```

-For runes components with multiple destructured props, place JSDoc on the individual property you want to document.
-A declaration-level JSDoc block is only used as a fallback when the destructure exposes a single public prop.
+For runes components with multiple destructured props, put JSDoc on the property you want to document.
+A declaration-level block is a fallback when the destructure exposes a single public prop.

 **Svelte 3, 4, 5 (non-Runes):**